A

 Silver eels do not eat.
 They make their journey to spawn and die shortly after.

 The largest predator of the American Eel is likely humans.
 While eel is not a hugely popular dish in American cuisine, in other countries, like England, Japan, and Korea, it is a highly desirable food.
 Because of this, American Eels are caught in many life stages.
-When they are caught as glass eels they are often sent to other places, where they are then grown until they are large enough to be eaten.
+When they are caught as glass eels, they are often sent to other places, where they are then grown out until they are large enough to be eaten.

 Another threat to the American Eel is habitat reduction or changes.
 Constructions of dams can inhibit their travel back to the Sargasso Sea for reproduction.
 Dredging of rivers and lakes can affect the habitat and food sources available.
 Otherwise, while they are a rather hearty species that can survive in a variety of temperatures and habitats, they are more sensitive to contaminants like heavy metals in the water.
 They have a higher fat content than some other fish species, so the toxins can accumulate in their bodies more, affecting their life cycle.

-American Eel Reproduction and Lifespan
+Reproduction and Lifespan

-Once they get to the silver eel stage, they travel back to the Sargasso Sea where they were born.
+Once they get to the silver eel stage, they travel back to the Sargasso Sea, where they were born.
 Female American Eels lay up to 4 million floating eggs.
 Then males come close to females and release sperm.
 However, no one has ever observed eel reproduction in the wild or found any species of freshwater eels’ breeding grounds.
 The only information scientists have about it is based on lab observations.

-American Eel in Fishing and Cooking
+Fishing and Cooking

 If you remember one fact about American Eels, it should be this one: never eat raw eel!
 The blood is poisonous to humans when raw.
 When eel is cooked, it is no longer toxic.
 Their blood contains a toxin that causes extreme muscle cramping, including the body’s most important muscle: the heart.